Skip to main content

 Stage 2 — Synthetic-content classifiers

 Assets without provenance fall to platform-side classifiers.
-TikTok's classifier reports 94.7% accuracy on synthetic faces and 89% on cloned voices.
-Meta's multimodal Harmful Effects Classifier covers video, audio, and image at 92-95% precision on synthetic content.
-Google's SynthID watermark detection runs at near-100% accuracy on content generated by Google's own models with partial coverage for third-party models.
+TikTok's classifier reports high accuracy on synthetic faces and somewhat lower accuracy on cloned voices.
+Meta runs multimodal synthetic-content detection across video, audio, and image, though it does not consistently publish exact precision figures.
+Google's SynthID watermark detection reliably identifies content generated by Google's own models with partial coverage for third-party models.

 Stage 3 — Human review for political content